HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

-# Catalog Updates
+# Catalog/App Updates
 ## Update Intro
-### CINX Catalog Update Introduction - Price Update Service
+### CINX Catalog/Application Update Introduction - Price Update Service

 CINX allows a company to define their own catalog of material content.
 This Private Catalog can contain items from the Harrison Plumbing/Mechanical database, vendor catalogs that are hosted on CINX, and items created and maintained by the company.
 In addition, a company can have access to CINX software partner catalogs.
 For example, databases used by industry estimating systems are available as CINX catalogs.